Jay Lee Webb: Career recuperation and success (1966–1971)

 In February 1966, Webb wrote "Lay Some Happiness On Me" and sang it to his sister Loretta Lynn.
 She told him he had a hit on his hands, and that he needed to get a record deal.
 He wrote more songs, they varied from honky-tonk to unmistakable gospel.
 He continued to sing in nightclubs, and searching for a record deal to record his songs.
 Loretta approached Owen Bradley asking him to sign her brother who had a hit song, and Bradley offered him a contract, which Webb accepted and signed on May 18, 1966.

 He cut his first single, "Lay Some Happiness On Me" on 27 May and it was released on 3 April 1966.
-It made #61 on the Billboard Hot Country Singles (his best so far).
+It made No. 61 on the Billboard Hot Country Singles (his best so far).
 He wrote a few more honky-tonk style songs, including "Your Squaw Is On The Warpath" which became a famous song for sister Loretta Lynn.

 On October 12, 1966, he recorded two songs: "Ribbon of Darkness" (which sister Crystal Gayle later sung) and "Gotta Swim The Mississippi".
-It became a smash hit for him, "Gotta Swim The Mississippi" charted at #32 on the Billboard Hot Country Singles.
+It became a smash hit for him, "Gotta Swim The Mississippi" charted at No. 32 on the Billboard Hot Country Singles.
 He became a more in-demand act, and began performing minimum 10 concerts every 2 weeks.
-Brenda Lee approached him with a song, "Too Little Time", that she had recorded but wasn't a success (it made #123).
-He accepted it, and recorded it on December 28, 1966 along with "It's A Sin".
+Brenda Lee approached him with a song, "Too Little Time", that she had recorded but was not a success (it made No. 123).
+He accepted it, and recorded it on December 28, 1966, along with "It's A Sin".